magdalendobson/big-ann-benchmarks/ppopp_artifact.md

 ### Toy Evaluation

-Finally, run the algorithms on the toy dataset to confirm that they run as expected:
+Finally, run the algorithms on the toy dataset to confirm that they run as expected.
+The `run.py` file builds a nearest neighbor graph (as described in Section 3 of our paper) and queries it, recording the results for later analysis.

 ```bash
 python3.10 run.py --algorithm ParDiskANN --dataset random-xs --definitions artifact_eval.yaml